corispade/Surfs_Up/README.md

 # Summary:

 Based on the above summary statistics charts, the temperature remains very steady year-round.
-This is good new for our business plan, but we should not be using temperature data as our only measurement for the success of this surf and ice cream shop.
+This is good news for our business plan, but we should not be using temperature data as our only measurement for the success of this surf and ice cream shop.
 There are many other factors that determine the success of our shop.
 For example, the shop location will be determined based on weather data, beach popularity, and cost of real estate.

-1. Weather Data: We need to look at further data in regards to the chance of precipitation as well as the chance of storms.
+1. Weather Data: We need to look further into the data regarding the chance of precipitation and the chance of storms.
 When is the storm season and how will it affect our sales?
-We need to analyze this data so that we can offset the storm season losses with the busy season.
+We need to analyze this data so that we can offset the losses during the storm season with the gains during the busy season.

 2. Beach Popularity: We need to find data on which beaches are the most popular and analyze where is the best location to place our store based on beach popularity.